Logistics at Galveston College

 Degree Program:

-• Associate of Applied Science (AAS) – Logistics
+• Associate of Applied Science (AAS) – Global Logistics and Supply

-See the most recent college catalog for additional information and course descriptions
+See the full college catalog for additional information and course descriptions

 • Graduates will be able to apply and interpret concepts and principles of materials management to include inventory control and forecasting activities.